andrew/ultimate-awesome/README.md

 - [awesome-capacitor](https://github.com/riderx/awesome-capacitor) - 😎 Awesome lists of capacitor plugins.
 - [usd-resources](https://github.com/vfxpro99/usd-resources) - A curated list of USD projects and resources.
 - [awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED.
-- [Awesome-Jailbreak-on-LLMs](https://github.com/yueliu1999/Awesome-Jailbreak-on-LLMs) - Awesome-Jailbreak-on-LLMs is a collection of state-of-the-art, novel, exciting jailbreak methods on LLMs.
-It contains papers, codes, datasets, evaluations, and analyses.
 - [awesome-dos](https://github.com/balintkissdev/awesome-dos) - Curated list of references for development of DOS applications.
 - [awesome-indiehackers](https://github.com/johackim/awesome-indiehackers) - Awesome list about indie hackers.
 - [awesome-bluesky](https://github.com/notjuliet/awesome-bluesky) - A list of tools and clients available for the Bluesky platform.